AnyLog-co/documentation/PowerBI.md

 9. From this point you should be able to draw tables & graphs with the data
 ![Sample Graphs](imgs/powerbi_img9.png)
-The following shows 2 images - each done with its own table
+The following shows 2 images (each image is assigned to a query)
    * The table shows number of rows per table in the database
-   * The graph show min/max/avg for a specific table per year (2021-2022)
+   * The graph show min/max/avg for a specific table per year (2021-2022).
+To avoid huge data sets returned, we use the build-in AnyLog `increment` function.